kosamng/SiuHeiBo/README.md

 ###### ---------------------------------------------------------- 分割線 ----------------------------------------------------------

 ## Privacy Policy for 小氣簿
-Effective Date: August 23, 2025
+Effective Date: December 8, 2025

-### Information We Collect
+### 1. Information We Collect
+#### 1.1 We collect anonymous or pseudonymous usage data to help improve app performance and user experience.
+This may include:
+- App interactions (pages visited, features used)
+- Device information (model, OS version)
+- Crash reports and diagnostics

+#### 1.2 Account Information
+If you choose to sign in using Apple or Google, we may collect:
+- User ID (unique identifier from your sign-in provider)
+- Email address (only when the provider allows it and you grant permission)

+#### 1.3 Cloud-Synced Data
+If you enable cloud sync, your app data will be stored securely in the cloud using services such as: Firebase / Google Cloud.
+This data exists only to support syncing across devices and backup functionality.

+### 2. How We Use Information
+We use collected information only for the following purposes:
+- To provide app features such as syncing across devices
+- To improve stability, performance, and user experience
+- To diagnose crashes, bugs, or technical issues
+- To maintain secure login and authentication

-We do not collect, store, or share any personal information or data from users of 小氣簿.
+**We do not sell or share your personal data with third-party advertisers.**

-### How We Use Information
-Since we do not collect any data, we do not use your information for any purpose.

-### Third-Party Services
+### 3. Third-Party Services
-AngryTracker does not use third-party analytics, advertising, or tracking tools.
+The App may use the following third-party services:
+- Firebase Analytics / Crashlytics (usage analytics and crash reports)
+- Firebase Authentication, Google Sign-In, Sign in with Apple
+- Cloud Database / Storage Services for syncing user data

-### Data Storage and Security
+### 4. Data Storage and Security
+Your synced data is stored securely using industry-standard encryption provided by third-party cloud providers.
-All information you create in the app remains on your device only.
-If you delete the app, all of your data is permanently deleted with it.
+If you delete the app, local data is removed from your device.
+Cloud-synced data may persist unless deleted through the app.

-### Changes to This Privacy Policy
+### 5. Changes to This Privacy Policy
 If our practices change in the future, we will update this Privacy Policy accordingly.